Hello. I’m Lisa…

 My second book, Not Just Me: Anxiety, depression, and learning to embrace your weird, is a hopeful, entertaining, enlightening look at the root causes of anxiety, the latest research on mood disorders, and ideas for how we can all live authentically with more peace, power, and purpose.
 Part memoir, part journalistic exploration—this book reminds all of us that we are not alone.
 Personalized signed copies can be ordered here.

 My writing has appeared in Newsweek, Today.com, Huffington Post, Yoga Magazine, US Magazine, Elephant Journal, Thought Catalog, Vanichi Magazine, ASPCA, and Hello Giggles.
 I’ve appeared on the Today Show, HuffPost Live, MSNBC, CNN, BBC, and CBC.

-You can listen to my guided meditations, take my twenty minute beginner-friendly yoga class, check out a speaking events or take one of my workshops that focus on using yoga and therapeutic writing techniques to help manage anxiety and depression.
+You can listen to my guided meditations, take my twenty minute beginner-friendly yoga class, check out my speaking events or take one of my workshops that focus on using yoga and therapeutic writing techniques to help manage anxiety and depression.